Click Here to Open Table II

 It is important to keep in mind that these changes are not according to any pattern; they just happen randomly as sperm cells are being created.
 Once a son receives a modified Y-chromosome that modification is passed on to his descendants, providing a testable label.

 Because of the slow rate of change, the test results are most valuable as indicators of rather distant relationships.
 It is essential to look at the results from a statistical point of view.
-An important concept is that of the most recent common ancestor (MRCA) of two men.
-The time to MRCA is naturally expressed in generations, but one can convert to years by assuming a typical generation length (most geneticists use 25 years per generation).
+An important concept is called Most Recent Common Ancestor (MRCA) of two men.
+The time to MRCA is normally expressed in generations, but one can convert to years by assuming a typical generation length (most geneticists use 25 years per generation).
 The analysis below is intended to reach some conclusions based on the test results with some general genealogical and historical patterns.

 Please be aware that although the rates of change described above are useful for our purposes, they are gross generalizations.
 For one thing, it has been determined that not all markers mutate at the same rate.
 Some are considered "fast movers."
 They tend to mutate more rapidly than others.
 Presumably, there could also be "slow movers" as well, although they probably haven't been identified as such.